 Improving Fuel Efficiency

-In this day and age, fuel efficiency is a major factor in buying decisions.
-Whether you are looking to get a car, truck, or SUV, the miles per gallon that vehicle gets will definitely be on your list of comparisons.
-It may even be a major factor for some, particularly heavy commuters or the environmentally minded.
+In this day and age, fuel efficiency is a significant factor in buying decisions.
+Whether you want a car, truck, or SUV, the miles per gallon that vehicle gets will be on your list of comparisons.
+It may even be a significant factor for some, particularly heavy commuters or the environmentally minded.

 Driving Habits Improve Efficiency

-The easiest and most effective way to improve fuel efficiency is by changing how and when you drive.
+Changing how and when you drive is the easiest and most effective way to improve fuel efficiency.
 Modifying your driving behavior and embracing fuel-smart habits on the road will get you more miles to the gallon without needing much effort.
 Even better, after practice, you’ll find they become second nature.

 - Nice and Easy: Use a light foot when it’s time to get moving.
 Stomping on the accelerator can be really tempting, especially if you have a powerful V6 or V8 under the hood.
 It might be fun once in a while, but it really brings down your fuel mileage.
 Practice rolling onto the accelerator is nice and easy – it may take an extra second or two to get up to speed versus going full throttle, but the savings will add up over time.